Tou-u/svelte-lucia-cf-d1/README.md

 database_id = "11fba10e-2d8f-3212-adc6-d430e2e8a81a"

 ```
+6. Rename "sveltedb" for your selected database_name in d1:mig:local and d1:mig:prod in package.json

-6. Migrate starter schema to local database
+7. Migrate starter schema to local database

 ```
 bun d1:mig:local
 ```

-7. Run app (Do both of the following at the same time)
+8. Run app (Do both of the following at the same time)

 ```
 bun proxy